 Annual Sewer Improvements.
 Each year, Greenville Utilities funds the annual sewer improvements specifically aimed at reducing inflow and infiltration or replacing infrastructure that is near failure.
-This year, the improvements included lining several mains along Crown Point Road and Granville Drive in the Lynndale neighborhood, which were showing signs of failure.
+This year, the improvements lined approximately 4,000 LF of concrete main.

 Forlines Pump Station Improvements.
 This project includes upgrades to the Forlines Pump Station to accommodate growth in this service area of the GUC system.
 Project will include the installation of a new force main to increase capacity at the station to facilitate permitting future development.
-This project is currently in the preliminary design phase.
+This project is currently under construction.